 One: Jet Skiing

-With wide sheltered bays on the south coast, Jersey offers ideal safe conditions for beginners to learn the ropes, whilst more experienced riders have the opportunity to join a guided Jet Ski Adventure with Jet Sea Sport, venturing out into open sea, opening the throttle and experiencing the thrill of zipping past the fantastic south coast scenery.
-For more information please visit Jet Ski Adventure.
+With wide sheltered bays on the south coast, Jersey offers ideal safe conditions for beginners to learn the ropes, whilst more experienced riders have the opportunity to join a guided Jet Ski Adventure with Jersey Sea Sport Centre, venturing out into open sea, opening the throttle and experiencing the thrill of zipping past the fantastic south coast scenery.
+For more information please visit Jet Skiing in Jersey.

 “Jersey has so much to offer when it comes to outdoor activities, I love nothing more than body-boarding on a warm Summer's morning at St Brelade's Bay!”